gferhpc/supercomputing.tue.nl/pages/documentation/specifications.md

 title: Technical Specifications
 ---

+## Cluster specifications

+OS: Rocky Linux 8
+Module system: Lmod
+Cluster Management: TrinityX
+User Management: LDAP with Active Directory for Authentication

+## Partition/Queues

-Depending on your department/research group, you can get access to certain compute clusters (partitions/queues) of the TU/e Umbrella HPC Cluster.
+Depending on your department/research group, you can get access to certain parts (partitions/queues) of the TU/e Umbrella HPC Cluster.
 The tables below list the specifications of the clusters per department.

 To find out which cluster partition(s)/queue(s) you have access to,